elastic/opentelemetry/README.md

 # Elastic Distributions of OpenTelemetry

 [OpenTelemetry](https://opentelemetry.io/docs/) is a vendor-neutral observability framework for collecting, processing, and exporting telemetry data.

-The Elastic Distribution of OpenTelemetry (EDOT) Collector is a supported, drop-in replacement distribution of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) made up of mostly upstream components.
+The Elastic Distributions of OpenTelemetry (EDOT) are composed of OpenTelemetry (OTel) project components, [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), and language SDKs, which provide users with the necessary capabilities and out-of-the-box configurations, enabling quick and effortless infrastructure and application monitoring.

-You can use OpenTelemetry to send your telemetry data to Elastic Observability the following ways:
+You can use OpenTelemetry to send your telemetry data to Elastic Observability in the following ways:

 - Collect and send logs and host metrics to [Elastic Cloud](https://cloud.elastic.co/) using the EDOT Collector.
 - Instrument your applications and send logs, traces, and metrics to [Elastic Cloud](https://cloud.elastic.co/) using the Elastic Distributions of select [OpenTelemetry language SDKs](https://opentelemetry.io/docs/languages/).
 Currently, Elastic provides distributions for the following language SDKs: Java, .NET, Node.js, and Python.